August 1989 lunar eclipse: Triad

+Lunar eclipses of 1988–1991

-This eclipse is the second of four lunar year eclipses occurring at the moon's ascending node.
+This eclipse is the second of four lunar year eclipses occurring at the Moon's ascending node.

 The lunar year series repeats after 12 lunations or 354 days (Shifting back about 10 days in sequential years).
 Because of the date shift, the Earth's shadow will be about 11 degrees west in sequential events.

-Saros series

-Lunar Saros 128 contains 15 total lunar eclipses between 1845 and 2097 (in years 1845, 1863, 1881, 1899, 1917, 1935, 1953, 1971, 1989, 2007, 2025, 2043, 2061, 2079 and 2097).
-Solar Saros 135 interleaves with this lunar saros with an event occurring every 9 years 5 days alternating between each saros series.

 Metonic series

 It is the third of five Metonic cycle eclipses, each being separated by 19 years: